Jbleezy/BO2-Reimagined/README.md

 * Buildable table trigger requires look at

 ### Maxis Drone
+* Kills on any round in 1-4 shots (normally does 12000 damage max)
 * Added hint strings for purchased, can only be one, and cooling down
 * Buildable table model sits on top of the stand
 * Rotated buildable table model 90 degrees